igorw/weblog/posts/2012-12-30-sexpr-walker.md

 You will notice that the `ListForm` has a new `nth` method, which is a convenience method for accessing an element of the list by index.

 This walker already handles many cases.
-The following is already expanded correctly.
+The following is expanded correctly.

 Single level macro: